Seven Things You Should Know About Canine Arthritis

 7. If you notice any changes in behavior that may suggest pain, ask your veterinarian to give your dog an osteoarthritis exam.
 Arthritis can’t be cured, but the pain can be treated with prescription medications.
 Untreated arthritis pain can lead to weight loss, aggression, self-mutilation and heightened sensitivity to pain.

-Have you every experienced pain in your joints?
-One out of every six people in the United States have arthritis.
+Have you ever experienced pain in your joints?
+One out of every six people in the United States has arthritis.
 Amazingly this degenerative and painful condition is more prevalent in dogs than people.
 One out of every 5 dogs is affected.
 As we age more of us are affected.
 50% of all people over 65 have arthritis.
 The incidence doubles in dogs over the age of 7.
 Chronic arthritis is the number one cause of pain in canine patients.
 Cats and other species also get arthritis and are even better at hiding the signs than dogs.
 It is a progressive disease that gets worse over time and is painful at every stage.

 Frequently, pet owners overlook arthritis, calling it simply the “aches and pains” of an old dog.
 More than half (55 percent) of dogs with arthritis pain are going untreated because their owners often don’t recognize the signs of canine arthritis.

 “Dog owners should realize that arthritis is probably just as painful for dogs as it is for humans,” says Bernadine Cruz, D.V.M., and Laguna Hills Animal Hospital.

 Dr. Cruz recommends owners learn the early signs of canine arthritis pain.
 “Pain and stiffness aren’t normal,” she says.
 “Subtle signs that might be passed off as ‘he’s just getting old’ could actually point to the first stages of arthritis.
 If you notice any behavioral changes suggesting pain, schedule an osteoarthritis exam with your veterinarian.”